Imagine getting inside the head of a working FDA inspector ...

 Course #2 — Managing & Auditing Supplier Quality: FDA Expectations, Global Standards, and Real-World Solutions (12 Course Hours)

-FDA Compliance Boot Camp 2017 includes three courses — one based on the same computerized system validation and Part 11 training the FDA gives its own investigators, one on CAPA systems and one on risk management.
+FDA Compliance Boot Camp 2018 includes two courses — one based on the same computerized system validation and Part 11 training the FDA gives its own investigators and one on risk management.